Finding the Right Resonance

 There are two "target points," the first is bar 33 of the MIDI arrangement, where the percussion stops playing time and the guitar becomes more dominant; the original string motive is restated after a contrasting section in the arrangement.
 The second is at bar 42 of the MIDI arrangement, where the bass emphatically plays the tonic; a floating atmosphere is created in the strings and continues to the end of the piece.

 Concept of the Arrangement

 The peaceful improvisation by the rhythm section is in the key of E-flat major.
 For the MIDI arrangement, I took a pandiatonic approach.
+[Features of pandiatonicism, a twentieth century compositional technique, are the use of a diatonic scale as the source of the work's tonal material without regard for the traditional harmonic functions of chordal structures.]
 I used notes from the E-flat major scale exclusively; there is no chromaticism.
 Cadences and tonal function are purposely blurred and ambiguous.
 (A notable exception to this happens in bars 41 and 42 where there is a familiar-sounding IV-I cadence.)

 A tonal center is strongly suggested, particularly when there is a sustained interval of a perfect fifth in the bass.
 Often the textures above the perfect fifth in the low strings are derived from intervallic relationships that have nothing to do with the suggested tonal function.
 Melodic motion and motives are not determined by tonal function, and structures sometimes purposely infer a tonal function different from what is implied by the low strings.